maximalwert/strafforts/docs/development-guide.md

 10. Fetch data manually if needed

     Foreman's worker process should fetch all estimated best efforts once Strafforts has connected to Strava.
-Alternatively, the same can be achieved by the following rake tasks:
+Alternatively, the same can be achieved by the following rake tasks defined in `/lib/tasks/fetch.rake`.

-        rake fetch:all                          # Fetch all data for all athletes rake fetch:athlete                      # Fetch data for a particular athlete by ID.
-Usage: rake fetch:athlete [all/latest] athlete_id rake fetch:best_efforts                 # Fetch best efforts for all athletes.
-Usage: rake fetch:best_efforts [all/latest] rake fetch:latest                       # Fetch the latest data for all athletes rake fetch:races                        # Fetch races for all athletes.
-Usage: rake fetch:races [all/latest]
+        bundle exec rake fetch:all                                            # Fetch all data for all athletes bundle exec rake fetch:athlete MODE=[all/latest] ID=[athlete_id]      # Fetch data for a particular athlete by ID bundle exec rake fetch:best_efforts MODE=[all/latest]                 # Fetch best efforts for all athletes bundle exec rake fetch:latest                                         # Fetch the latest data for all athletes bundle exec rake fetch:races MODE=[all/latest]                        # Fetch races for all athletes

 11. Run tests

       There are few but not a lot of tests written.
 If you wish to run them, please follow the steps below:

-      - Migrate and seed testing DB
+      - Make sure testing DB has been created

-            rake db:migrate RAILS_ENV=test && rake db:seed RAILS_ENV=test
+            bundle exec rake db:create

       - Run unit tests.

-            rake test
+            bin/rails test

-      - Run Selenium UI tests defined in Cucumber features.
-Remember to start the server first by `rails server`.
+      - Run Rails system tests.

-            rake test:ui
+            bin/rails test:system

 ## Install on Heroku